Yorisoft/qml_lessons/README.md

 <p align="center" class="h6">By Yelsin Sepulveda</p><br>

-This is a collection of lessons, or Bill of Lessons, that I've picked up throughout my Qt/QML learning journey.
-These lessons are heavily inspired by my favorite Qt/QML [learning reasources](#favorite-resources).
+<p align="center"> This is a collection of lessons, or Bill of Lessons, that I've picked up throughout my Qt/QML learning journey.
+These lessons are heavily inspired by my favorite Qt/QML <a href="#favorite-resources">learning resources</a>. </p>

 <!-- TABLE OF CONTENTS -->
 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText="Click to expand") -->